Yashraj-Rathore/EcommerceApp/README.md

 Docker Installation:
 ---------------------------------------------------------------------------
-Docker image is on my hub: https://hub.docker.com/r/arjunka/bezos-app Use the latest image.
+Docker image is on hub: https://hub.docker.com/r/arjunka/bezos-app Use the latest image.
-You can run my build using: docker run --rm -it -p 8080:8080 --name bezos-app arjunka/bezos-app When running the image in a container, make sure you go to the url (to access site): http://localhost:8080/Bezos/
+You can run build using: docker run --rm -it -p 8080:8080 --name bezos-app arjunka/bezos-app When running the image in a container, make sure you go to the url (to access site): http://localhost:8080/Bezos/
 ---------------------------------------------------------------------------
 Eclipse Installation: